Find answers to common questions about the Master of Science in Data Science program.

 Yes, if you are graduating this year or have graduated within the last three calendar years.
-For example, if you wish to apply for the cohort beginning in summer 2018, this requirement will be waived if you graduated from UVA in one of the following calendar years: 2015, 2016, 2017, 2018.
+For example, if you wish to apply for the cohort beginning in Summer 2019, this requirement will be waived if you graduated from UVA in one of the following calendar years: 2016, 2017, 2018, 2019 (by May 2019).

 What is the average GPA for admitted students?
 The average TOEFL?